All-Star Weekend (film): Casting

 In October 2012, the film was first announced as part of an informal partnership between Jamie Foxx and Ken Jeong, where they agreed to star in movies written by the other.
-Due to the partnership, Jeong signed on to All-Star Weekend, while Foxx would have starred in Jeong's After Prom, but production on that film ended up in development hell.
+Due to the partnership, Jeong signed on to All-Star Weekend, while Foxx would have starred in Jeong's After Prom, but production on the later film ended up in development hell.
 In early 2016, Robert Downey Jr., Gerard Butler, Benicio del Toro, Jessica Szohr, and Eva Longoria were confirmed to star in the film alongside Foxx and Jeong.

 Filming

 Principal photography began on October 26, 2016, in Los Angeles, California, with John T. Connor serving as cinematographer.
 Several actors were confirmed to appear including Jeremy Piven, DJ Khaled, French Montana, Inanna Sarkis, Jasmine Waltz, Luenell, Terrence Terrell, Corinne Foxx, Tyrin Turner, The Game, and RD Whittington.
 During a July 2017 podcast interview on The Joe Rogan Experience, Jamie Foxx revealed that he "will portray a white, racist cop" and "managed to convince Robert Downey Jr. to play a Mexican" in the film.
-Foxx reiterated this during a June 2018 interview on Jimmy Kimmel Live!, while also revealing that Downey Jr. was only on set for four hours.
+Reiterating this during a June 2018 interview on Jimmy Kimmel Live!, Foxx revealed that Downey Jr. was only on set for four hours.
 In January 2019, the film was in post-production.
-Jeffery Alan Jones served as re-recording mixer, via Alan Audio Works.
+Jeffery Alan Jones served as a re-recording mixer, via Alan Audio Works.

 Release

-All-Star Weekend was originally scheduled to be released on February 16, 2018, to coincide with the 2018 NBA All-Star Game, but post-production was not completed in time.
+All-Star Weekend was expected to release in 2025.
+In March 2025, Foxx said that the "wild humor" of Netflix's The Roast of Tom Brady convinced him audiences were ready to see All-Star Weekend.
+The film was originally scheduled to be released on February 16, 2018, to coincide with the 2018 NBA All-Star Game, but post-production was not completed in time.
 The film was delayed to February 22, 2019, within the week of the 2019 NBA All-Star Game, but ended up missing the release date for undisclosed reasons.
-The film was then projected to be released sometime later in 2019, then later projected to be released in 2021.
-By July 2022, the film was considered indefinitely shelved.
-In August 2022, Jamie Foxx confirmed the film will not be released, due to it "trying to break open the sensitive corners with Robert Downey Jr. playing a Mexican man".
-Downey Jr.'s role was stated to have been inspired by his character Kirk Lazarus in Tropic Thunder (2008).
+The film was then projected to be released sometime later in 2019 and 2021.
+By August 2022, the film was shelved, due to it "trying to break open the sensitive corners with Robert Downey Jr. playing a Mexican man".
+Downey's role was stated to have been inspired by his character Kirk Lazarus in Tropic Thunder (2008).

+Marketing

+In August 2024, in an effort to get the film released, Foxx "leaked" a teaser trailer, which JoBlo commented that the strategy was reminiscent of when test footage of Deadpool (2016) was leaked.
+In January 2025, during a promotional interview for Back in Action, Foxx revealed he knocked out Floyd Mayweather Jr. while filming a scene together on All-Star Weekend.